 This is compounded by the fact that Bedu are invisible to policy-makers.
 The common failure in the Middle East to categorize Bedu either ethnically or as a pastoralist occupational group results in failure to acknowledge their specific needs.
 What Dawn Chatty (2006: 7) describes as 'official government, and - apparently - international blindness or disinterest in identifying Bedouin' results in many Bedu lacking legitimate channels for voicing or realizing their needs and aspirations as Bedu, and many feel that the state-citizen contract is inadequately fulfilled by their governments.
 South Sinai Bedu still differentiate themselves vehemently from those they call 'the Egyptians' (al masri), whose settlement policy means they are now outnumbered in their former lands, and whose security apparatus controls their surroundings and their lives.
 Nonetheless, contrary to popular belief and a barrage of damning media reports, almost all are law-abiding citizens in practice.
 If their identity as Bedu renews itself in opposition to Egyptian hegemony, most are still aware that as citizens of Egypt they have rights, and that those rights and their needs are ignored or unrecognized.

-Authorities often abdicate their civil responsibilities towards mobile pastoralist groups, treating them as second-class citizens who do not receive the full range of services provided by the state; even governments that are well-disposed towards nomadic peoples struggle to justify the higher per capita expenditure required to provide a dispersed minority with services (Aronson 1980, Marx 2006), and in Egypt the government views Bedu with ambivalence at best.
+Authorities often abdicate their civil responsibilities towards mobile pastoralist groups, treating them as second-class citizens who do not receive the full range of services provided by the state.
+Even governments that are well-disposed towards nomadic peoples struggle to justify the higher per capita expenditure required to provide a dispersed minority with services (Aronson 1980, Marx 2006), and in Egypt the government views Bedu with ambivalence at best.
 The failure to census Bedu separately, and the use of sampling frames for national surveys that assimilate them into the general population, result in official data that fail entirely to reflect their experience.
-For example, the Human Development Indicators for South Sinai are based on a sample derived from the voter registration index, the majority of which (- for reasons I shall return to later -) is comprised of Egyptian settlers or migrant workers in urban centres.
-As a result the HDIs record that 88% of South Sinai's population receives piped water; whereas just 2% of our Bedouin research sample (of which more below) received it.
-Five times more Bedu fetch their water on foot or by pack animal than receive it through pipes; but they are invisible in the Human Development Report (UNDP 2005; Gilbert 2011b).
-Bedu thus occupy a policy blind-spot; their lack of education, prospects and material goods, and above all their chronic poverty relative to the Egyptian population, are unrecognized and unaddressed by the state (Gilbert 2011b).
+For example, the Human Development Indicators for South Sinai are based on a sample derived from the voter registration index, a high proportion of which (- for reasons I shall return to later -) has been comprised of Egyptian settlers or migrant workers in urban centers.
+As a result, the Human